 3. Grifols Plasma

 This company is a global healthcare company and has been operating in Barcelona since 1909.
-Grifols plasma has over 23,000 employees spread to more than 30 countries and regions.
+Grifols plasma has over 23,000 employees spread over more than 30 countries and regions.
 This company is also one of the leading plasma collectors that sets standards for quality, safety, and ethical leadership in the industry.

 While the other donation centers vary their rates from center to center, Grifols lets you earn up to $400 per month regardless of the location.